Search

 Add the chopped celery, sweet onion, bell pepper and garlic.
 Continue cooking over medium heat until the vegetables are soft, about 15 minutes.

-Toss in the fresh thyme, kosher salt, pepper and Creole seasoning.
-Pour in the chicken stock and bring to a boil.
+Toss in the fresh thyme, kosher salt, black pepper and Creole seasoning.

 In a medium saucepan heat the remaining olive oil over medium heat.
 Stir in the rice and cook for about 5 to 7 minutes to lightly toast the rice.